 What Happens When you Stop Breastfeeding

-“If a woman abruptly stops breastfeeding, she will likely deal with engorgement for the first few days,” explains Olivia Anderson, a registered nurse, and mother of two.
-She notes that leaking is also very common with going cold turkey.
+“If a woman abruptly stops breastfeeding, she will likely deal with breast engorgement in the first few days,” explains Olivia Anderson, a registered nurse, and mother of two.
+Leaking is also very common with going cold turkey.
 “If you slowly wean over time, your breasts will lose the fullness they experienced while breastfeeding and will change shape a bit.”